Skip to main content

 1. Clone Memfault SDK

-Clone the Memfault SDK as a submodule in the components/ directory, which is where third-party libraries in ESP-IDF projects typically reside:
+Clone the Memfault SDK as a submodule in the third-party/ directory in your application:

 2. Add Memfault SDK to the ESP-IDF CMake Build System